Emsley1d/3GT-ThreeGoodThings/3GoodThings/readme.md

 - I have reset the master password in pgAdmin4; deleted and recreated the database and double checked the password I am entering connects the server in pgAdmin4.
 Despite the password being correct in settings.py I still receive the fatal error message.

+SOLUTION:

+- I followed the link in settings.py for databases https://docs.djangoproject.com/en/4.1/ref/settings/#databases and since I last linked a database in settings.py both a HOST and PORT are now required.
+I updated settings.py to match my postgres server and it now works.